About the course

 - provide you with sufficient information, experience and opportunity in order that you might achieve the National Teacher Standards to enable you to be recommended for QTS and gain your PGCE with 60 masters credits.

 As a Lead School we will work together with our universities in order to shortlist suitable candidates.
-If your application is shortlisted, you will be invited to attend an Interview.
-In addition to a formal interview, you will be asked to undertake an observed task working with pupils and you will sit mock literacy and numeracy tests.
+If your application is shortlisted, you will be invited to attend an interview.
+In addition to a formal interview, you will be asked to undertake an observed task working with pupils.
+Literacy and numeracy skills will be assessed through the university and TSA in line with the DfE’s new requirements.
+The TSA will give you further details of this process on receipt of your application.
 You may also be asked to attend a possible placement school for an informal meeting.

 Use your personal statement to tell us why you wish to become a teacher.
 You should also tell us about your experience within schools and what insights you have gained into high quality teaching and learning.
 You should refer to any reading you have undertaken to prepare for a career in teaching indicating what you have learnt from this.
 If you already have links with a supporting school, please include this within your statement.